-(a) Basis of consolidation
+Basis of consolidation (a)

 (i) Subsidiaries

 Subsidiaries are entities controlled by the Company.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Company.